RMAV/cs361g22-search/README.md

 ## Overview

 This microservice provides **search functionality** that can be used by any main program.
-It exposes a single HTTP endpoint that performs **case-insensitive, partial-match search** over a predefined list of items.
+It exposes a single HTTP endpoint that performs case-insensitive and partial-match search over a predefined list of items.

-In my portfolio project, it is used to suggest restaurants based on what the user types into a search bar, but it is designed to be generic so that any teammate could call it from their own application.
+In my portfolio project, it is used to suggest restaurants based on what the user types into a search bar, but it is designed to be generic so that any teammate could call it from their own web app.

 The service returns items with: